Ryan Anderson (basketball, born 1988)

-Ryan James Anderson (born May 6, 1988) is an American professional basketball player who last played for the Houston Rockets.
+Ryan James Anderson (born May 6, 1988) is an American former professional basketball player.
 He played college basketball for the California Golden Bears.

 Anderson was selected with the 21st overall pick in the 2008 NBA draft by the New Jersey Nets, who traded him to the Orlando Magic in June 2009.
 With the Magic, he received the NBA Most Improved Player Award in 2012.
 In July 2012, Anderson was traded to the New Orleans Hornets, who changed their name to the Pelicans in April 2013.
 In July 2016, he signed with the Houston Rockets as a free agent and was dealt to the Phoenix Suns in August 2018.
 Anderson was traded to the Miami Heat in February 2019 and returned to the Rockets in September of the same year before being waived two months later.

 Early life

 Anderson was born in Sacramento, California and attended Oak Ridge High School in nearby El Dorado Hills.

 His parents are Jack Anderson and Sue Anderson and he is very close to his grandparents.